-Two distinct fellowship programs offer fellowship positions in connection with the Penn State Milton S. Hershey Medical Center Family and Community Medicine Residency Program.
-Each program is distinct although joint learning opportunities are provided.
+Two distinct fellowship programs, offered in Hershey and State College, PA, offer fellowship positions in connection with the Penn State Milton S. Hershey Medical Center Family and Community Medicine Residency Program.
+Each program is distinct, although joint learning opportunities are provided.
 Both fellowship programs participate with the National Resident Matching Program (NRMP) and subscribe to all application, interviewing, and match list deadlines specified by the NRMP.
-For more information in regard to each Penn State fellowship program, follow the links below.

 Family Medicine Residency Program Rotations

 Below are descriptions of many of our rotations.
 Please understand that, as with any program, details may change as we arrange the optimum educational experiences for our residents.